 Change the noted paragraph as follows

-A DMG STA (either initiator or responder) requests a MID subphase with MID and BC subphases (see 9.36.6.3.2 (MIDC subphase with MID and BC subphases)) by setting both the MID-REQ and BC-REQ subfields to 1 in the BRP Request field of an SSW-Feedback, SSW-Ack or BRP frame.
+A DMG STA (either initiator or responder) requests both MID and BC subphases (see 9.36.6.3.2 (MIDC subphase with MID and BC subphases)) by setting both the MID-REQ and BC-REQ subfields to 1 in the BRP Request field of an SSW-Feedback, SSW-Ack or BRP frame.
 It shall also set the L-RX subfield in the BRP Request field to the number of RX AWV settings it needs in each BRP-RX packet during the MID subphase.
 The peer DMG STA grants the request by setting the MID-Grant and BC-Grant subfields to 1 in the BRP Request field within the next SSW-Ack or BRP frame transmitted to the requesting DMG STA.
 If either the MID or BC were not granted by the peer STA, the MID and BC subphases shall not occur.